btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 Also, test the restore process before starting to rely on it.
 :::

+### Wallet file backup

+For now the backup excludes the Bitcoin (and Litecoin) data directories.
+Depending on how you use BTCPay Server, these might include your wallet files.

+Please ensure that you back up those files separately!

 ### Lightning channel backup

 Please be aware of this important issue: